rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 Bitcoin is unlike any money that has ever existed.
  It is unlike any technology or network.
- There's really nothing in history like it.
+ There's really nothing in history quite like it.

-Bitcoin is unlike *anything* that has *ever* existed.
+!!! info "Bitcoin is unlike *anything* that has *ever* existed."

 This means that any attempt at explaining Bitcoin will rely either on sloppy metaphors, or novel technical terms.